 Unlike with print-only marketing campaigns, placing a QR code on a poster in shops, clubs, universities, and anywhere there is a flat, visible surface, can be analyzed on the Supercode analytics dashboard.
 Every scan is tracked to help you scale where your traffic is coming from and enables managers to maximize the effectiveness of the campaigns.
+QR code tracking is efficient, fast, and done for you with Supercode.

 Supercode's design system is quite simple.
 Personalize QR codes with your logo and add customizable colors with a diverse set of frames so that your QR code attracts attention and ensures a high engagement rate.
 Place a call-to-action message on your QR code with incentives to get people excited to scan.
+Read our guide about how to use our QR code design tools.

 QR codes on posters or even can be placed in showrooms of stores, lobbies of offices and medical offices, shops in malls, and even restaurants.
 Use them to share product pages, links to social media accounts, VR experiences and great landing pages to enhance the customer experience.
+Even use them for voting registration like in the UK.

 Use QR codes on posters to promote shows for plays and musicians.
 When people scan, send them to a landing page or YouTube channel with trailers, music, and short interviews about your work and upcoming events.